Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

-On the case of phonological layer, a report on Sinhala phonetics and phonology was published by~\citet{wasala2005research}.~\citet{wickramasinghe2007practical} discussed the practical issues in developing Sinhala Text-to-Speech and Speech Recognition systems.
 Based on the earlier work by~\citet{weerasinghe2005rule},~\citet{wasala2006sinhala} have developed methods for Sinhala grapheme-to-phoneme conversion along with a set of rules for schwa epenthesis.
 This work was then extended by~\citet{nadungodagesinhala}.~\citet{weerasinghe2007festival} developed a Sinhala text-to-speech system.
 However, it is not publicly accessible.
 They internally extended it to create a system capable of helping a mute person achieve synthesized real-time interactive voice communication in Sinhala~\cite{amarasekara2013real}.
 A rule based approach for automatic segmentation of a small set of Sinhala text into syllables was proposed by~\citet{kumara2007automatic}.
 An \textit{ew prosodic phrasing} method to help with Sinhala Text-to-Speech process was proposed by~\citet{bandara2017ew,dias2009sinhala,bandara2013new}.~\citet{sodimana2018text} proposed a text normalization methodology for Sinhala text-to-speech systems.
 Further,~\citet{sodimana2018step} formalized a step-by-step process for building text-to-speech voices for Sinhala.
+Both~\citet{jayamanna2014android} and~\citet{mishangi2018android} have created Sinhala document readers for visually impaired persons to be used on Android devices.
+An OCR and Text-to-Speech system for Sinhala named Bhashitha was proposed by~\citet{de2018project}.
+The works by~\citet{lakmal2021adapting} and~\citet{senarathna2022step} adapted MaryTTS~\cite{schroder2003german} to synthesize Sinhala speech.
+The study by~\citet{jayawardhana2019intelligent} used \textit{Deep Voice}~\cite{ping2017deep} for Sinhala and English TTS.~\citet{gamage2020dnn} included a Sinhala text-to-speech module as one of the three modules present in their currency recognition system.
+The study by~\citet{madhusha2023mobile} claims to have created a mobile app with Sinhala Text-to-Speech and OCR to read books for visually impaired students. \citet{praveen2024machine} claim to have created a Sinhala TTS system with a custom neural network that archives 98\% accuracy.
+The work by~\citet{senarath2024enhancing} discusses using existing TTS systems for Sinhala.
+They especially highlight \texttt{VAENAR-TTS}~\cite{lu2021vaenar} as the best candidate for this task. \citet{nayanathara2025enhancing}, on the other hand, propose to use the \texttt{VITS} architecture~\cite{kim2021conditional}\footURL{https://github.com/jaywalnut310/vits} for the same task. ~\citet{anuradha2020machine} proposed a machine translation system to convert Sinhala and English Braille documents into voice.
 A separate group has done work on Sinhala text-to-speech systems independent to above~\cite{nanayakkarahuman}.